jdoleary/Spellmasons/docs/TasksCurrent.md

 ## High level tasks
 - Upgradable spells like hurt2
-- Fix player turn index on multiplayer
 - Better map generation
 - Spells that move units around
+- Fix infinite loop when all players die
 ---
 - Make damage that they WILL take different from damage that they HAVE taken.
 It's confusing
 - Lochlan feedback